brad1218008/open-gusser-dashboard/README.md

-# Open Gusser Score Tracker
+# Open Guessr Score Tracker

 A professional score tracking dashboard for Geoguessr competitions with real-time updates and admin authentication.